mac-theobio/Lab_meeting/return_to_campus_survey.md

 	- Family home ** SS: is this the best wording?
 	- Other
 		- Please specify: _________.

 1. How many people **currently** live in your household, including yourself?
-(SS: if someone lives in a McMaster residence this may be confusing)
+(SS: if someone lives in a McMaster residence this may be confusing) (DE: I agree; if the answer to the previous question is "in residence" then we should ask different questions such as: do you share a room? if so, with how many others?  how many people share your bathroom?)
 	- 1
 	- 2
 	- 3